Recursive Modified Pattern Search on High-dimensional Simplex : A Blackbox Optimization Technique: Algorithm

+While solving problems on high-dimensional simplex constrained parameter space, in order to encourage sparsity, we incorporate another sparsity parameter named \textit{sparsity threshold}, denoted by $\lambda$.
+In the process of updating the solution at each iteration, once the value of a co-ordinate (of the solution) goes below the \textit{sparsity threshold} $\lambda$, we consider those co-ordinates to be `insignificant'.
+Suppose $l$-th component of $\mathbf{p}^{(j)}$ is `insignificant'.
+Then, while making coordinate-wise movements to find new candidate solutions around $\mathbf{p}^{(j)}$, $l$-th component of $\mathbf{p}^{(j)}$ i.e., $p_l^{(j)}$ is kept unchanged (see step (3) and (4) of STAGE 1).

-Once $\{f_i^+\}_{i=1}^m$ and $\{f_i^-\}_{i=1}^m$ are evaluated for $j$-th iteration, we find the smallest one out of these $2m$ values.
-If the smallest of these $2m$ values is smaller than $f(\mathbf{p}^{(j)})$, the point corresponding to that smallest value of the objective function is accepted.
-Then the `insignificant' positions are replaced by 0 and the sum of the `insignificant' positions (named `$garbage$') is divided by the number of remaining positions and that derived quantity is added to those remaining positions.
-After that, this new point is considered as the updated $\mathbf{p}^{(j)}$ and the value of $\mathbf{p}^{(j+1)}$ is set equal to that obtained point (see step (5) and (6) of STAGE 1).
-Once the square of the euclidean distance of the objective function parameters of two consecutive iterations becomes less than $tol\_fun$, the \textit{global step size} is decreased by a division factor of $\rho$, the \textit{step decay rate} (see step (7) of STAGE 1).
+After starting from current solution $\mathbf{p}^{(j)}$ at the $j$-th iteration of a \textit{run}, suppose the objective function values at the candidate solution points are given by $\{f_i^+\}_{i=1}^m$ and $\{f_i^-\}_{i=1}^m$ (see step (3) and (4) of STAGE 1).
+We find the smallest one out of these $2m$ values.
+If the smallest of these $2m$ values is smaller than $f(\mathbf{p}^{(j)})$, the point corresponding to that smallest value of the objective function is accepted and updated as the current solution.
+Then the `insignificant' positions (if any) are replaced by 0 and the sum of the `insignificant' positions (named `$garbage$') is divided by the number of `significant' positions and that quantity is added to those remaining positions so that sparsity is encouraged and the simplex constraint is maintained.
+Now this new point is considered as the new solution and the value of $\mathbf{p}^{(j+1)}$ is set equal to it (see step (5) and (6) of STAGE 1).
+In order to decide whether the solutions obtained by two consecutive iterations are close enough, the square of the euclidean distance of the objective function parameters of two consecutive iterations are computed.
+If that comes to be less than $tol\_fun$, the \textit{global step size} is divided by a factor $\rho$, the \textit{step decay rate} (see step (7) of STAGE 1).
 A \textit{run} ends when the \textit{global step size} becomes less than or equal to \textit{step size threshold} $\phi$ (see step (8) of STAGE 1).
-Once same solution is returned by two consecutive \textit{runs}, our algorithm stops after returning the final solution.\\
+Once same solution is returned by two consecutive \textit{runs}, our algorithm terminates and returns the solution obtained in the last \textit{run} as the final solution.